assyrianic/Tagha/documentation/ISA.md

 ### Description
 same as ILE but for floating point values.
 Math is done for the largest data width that's enabled (meaning if both doubles and floats are used, LEF will perform on doubles, regardless whether floats are defined or not).

-## GTF

-### Description
-same as IGT but for floating point values.
-Math is done for the largest data width that's enabled (meaning if both doubles and floats are used, GTF will perform on doubles, regardless whether floats are defined or not).

-## GEF

-### Description
-same as IGE but for floating point values.
-Math is done for the largest data width that's enabled (meaning if both doubles and floats are used, GEF will perform on doubles, regardless whether floats are defined or not).

 # VM Instruction Encoding